kiwigod/DataScience/README.md

 picking five data points from the exercise's ndarray for every unique exercise combination, assuming the patient has performed all expected exercises.
 This will result one or more ndarrays with a length of 650 (samples * sample length * number of exercises = 5 * 26 * 5 = 650).

+Finally the data can be split into a train and test set, and fed to the model.
+Training of the model took on average not longer than a minute.
+The results were in line with what we'd expect, however not as good as achieved by the project group from last year.

+## Contributions
+We've tried several ideas and techniques to improve the results of the machine learning model.
+In this chapter I will elaborate further on the contributions I've made towards the project, and how they impacted the final product.

+### Processors

+### Conversion of patient group 4